marc-bouvier/marc-bouvier.github.io/_posts/2018-02-18-building-application-with-nuxt.md

 ---
 layout: post
 title: "Building an application with Nuxt"
-tags: VueJs Nuxt Bootstrap Convention-Over-Configuration
+tags: VueJs NuxtJs Bootstrap Convention-Over-Configuration
 date: 2018-02-18
-published: true
 ---

 [Nuxt](https://nuxtjs.org/) is a wrapper of vueJs that allows to quickly bootstrapping web aplication using convention over configuration.